Under the one-shot rule, you should get your application right first time, and we should simply reject defective applications.

 View further guidance on encumbrances and off-register rights.

-It is important to note the effect of section 22(1)(a) in relation to applications that trigger registration of the underlying plot of land (“automatic plot registration”).
-Automatic plot registration occurs where certain deeds are submitted for registration, such as a grant of lease, a sub-lease or an assignation of an unregistered lease.
-In such cases, the Keeper must register the owner’s plot of land to the extent of the deed being registered.
-By virtue of section 22(1)(a), the tenant, sub-tenant or assignee must provide the Keeper with the documents and information required to enable the Keeper to make up a title sheet for the plot of land.
-If they fail to do so, this could lead to rejection of the application to register their deed.
+Automatic plot registration (APR) occurs when certain deeds are submitted for registration, such as a grant of lease, a sub-lease or an assignation of an unregistered lease, triggering registration of the underlying plot of land.
+Under the general application conditions, the tenant, sub-tenant or assignee must provide us with the documents and information required to make up a title sheet for the plot of land.
+Failure to do so could lead to the rejection of the application.

 View further guidance on leases and automatic plot registration.